grucloud/grucloud/examples/google/storage/website-https/README.md

-# Hosting a secure static website on GCP, domain managed by AWS Route53
+## Hosting a secure static website on GCP, domain managed by AWS Route53

 The goal of this example is to automate with [GruCloud](https://grucloud.com), the deployment of a static website served with HTTPS on GCP, the Google Cloud Platform.

-The domain and DNS settings are handled by AWS Route53.
+The domain and DNS settings are handled by _AWS Route53_.

 See the manual way at [hosting static website](https://cloud.google.com/storage/docs/hosting-static-website)